BirthdayExpress.com

-BirthdayExpress.com is an American online retailer based in New Berlin, Wisconsin that sells party supplies and decorations specifically for, but not limited to children's birthdays.
+BirthdayExpress.com was an American online retailer based in New Berlin, Wisconsin, that sold party supplies and decorations specifically for, but not limited to, children's birthdays.
+It was renamed as CelebrateExpress.com in early 2000s and was acquired by Liberty Media in 2008.

-BirthdayExpress.com also powers the party store on the social planning web service Evite, which along with BirthdayExpress.com's parent company BuySeasons Inc. Which is owned by Rubie's Costume Company.
-BuySeasons Inc. is also responsible for the related family of retail sites including BuyCostumes.com, CostumeExpress.com, CelebrateExpress.com and 1stWishes.com.
+BirthdayExpress.com also powered the party store on the social planning web service Evite, which along with BirthdayExpress.com's parent company BuySeasons Inc., which was owned by Rubie's Costume Company.
+BuySeasons Inc. was also responsible for the related family of retail sites including BuyCostumes.com, CostumeExpress.com, CelebrateExpress.com and 1stWishes.com.

 History

 1990s

 Birthday Express was founded in Kirkland, Washington by the team of Engineering Animation employee Mike Jewell and his wife, Jan Jewell, in June 1994.
 The couple, inspired by the birth of their third child, funded the start-up with $1.5 million of their personal savings.
 Initially, the company operated on a purely mail-order catalog business model before launching its first website in 1996.
 BirthdayExpress.com was responsible for a third of the company's orders by 1999.

-After a five-year period that saw a nearly five-fold increase in number of orders (from 44,000 in 1995 to 200,000 in 1998), Birthday Express received over $13 million in new investment capital from ARCH Venture Partners, Advanced Technology Ventures, and Sigma Partners in 1999.
+After a five-year period that saw a nearly five-fold increase in the number of orders, (from 44,000 in 1995 to 200,000 in 1998), Birthday Express received over $13 million in new investment capital from ARCH Venture Partners, Advanced Technology Ventures, and Sigma Partners in 1999.
 Later that year, CelebrateExpress.com was created for the purpose of selling adult-themed and holiday-focused party products, and Birthday Express expanded its distribution capacity with the leasing of a 32,000 square-foot warehouse in Greensboro, North Carolina.